 Boston Consulting Group seeks "intellectual curiosity" and the ability to work independently.
 The 2026 process is rigorous and typically follows this path:

-Each case interview lasts about 45 minutes.
-You will spend 25-30 minutes on the case itself and 10-15 minutes on fit questions.
+Each case interview typically runs 25-35 minutes on the case itself plus 10-15 minutes of fit questions.
 The fit portion at BCG is more conversational than McKinsey's structured PEI but still evaluates leadership, teamwork, and motivation.

 BCG uses a candidate-led interview style.
 This means you control the direction of the case.
 After receiving the problem, you decide how to structure your analysis, what questions to ask, and which areas to explore first.